rickywonghv/driveNode/README.md

   2. MongoDB

 Initial
- Step 1: create Mongo Database using mongo command  db.dir.insert({_id:0}) , it will create collection named dir, the name should be "dir" and insert _id:0
+ 1. create Mongo Database using mongo command  db.dir.insert({_id:0}) , it will create collection named dir, the name should be "dir" and insert _id:0
- Step 2: change config in ./config/config.json (connection is MongoDB IP or Endpoint, port: 27017 by default, dbname:INSERT YOUR mongoDB Database name that create before.)
+ 2. change config in ./config/config.json (connection is MongoDB IP or Endpoint, port: 27017 by default, dbname:INSERT YOUR mongoDB Database name that create before.)
- Step 3: npm start
+ 3. npm start
- Step 4: open http://YOUR_DOMAIN/init (Use to create root user) (Default username: root, password:28911353) Step 5: enjoy!
+ 4. open http://YOUR_DOMAIN/init (Use to create root user) (Default username: root, password:28911353)
+ 5. enjoy!

  Optional:
   1. Change your own public & private key for user token (./key/public.key and ./key/private.key) (Do not change the file name)